-In the case of each of the other NEOs, an annual performance evaluation in respect of the individual objectives for each individual is conducted by the CEO, who proposes the amount of performance-based incentive compensation to be paid to each other NEO.
+In the case of each NEO other than the CEO, an annual performance evaluation in respect of the individual objectives for each individual is conducted by the CEO, who proposes the amount of performance-based incentive compensation to be paid to each other NEO.
 The Human Resources and Environment Committee reviews and approves the amounts of performance-based incentive compensation to be paid to each of the other NEOs.
+In the case of the CEO, annual performance-based incentive compensation is determined in accordance with his retirement arrangement.
+See "12.3(b)(vii) Termination Payment".
+Mr. Haines' performance will be reviewed with the Board of Directors annually.